thearyanahmed/luxctl/README.md

 ## Features

 - [x] Authentication based on token
 - [x] Store the credentials ~encrypted~ in a file somewhere.
-Need to add encryption down the line.
-Could be a good first issue or optional with GPG key
 - [x] Implement get me endpoint
 - [x] Run tests, individual
 - [ ] Support for listing projects
 - [ ] Setup CI pipeline for release

+### API
+- [ ] list projects and tasks
+- [ ] challenge a project, this should start executing tasks one by one
+- [ ] lux cli needs to call when a task has been initialised, and then record the results as well
+- [ ] after fetching a project, the cli should map the json to tasks

+### Circle back
+- Need to add encryption down the line.
+Could be a good first issue or optional with GPG key

 ## Local Development